Bergamots all have flowers in dense heads with the stamens protruding.

 Below: A comparison of -1st photo - Wild Bergamot, M. fistulosa, and 2nd photo - the cultivar 'Raspberry Wine', Monarda didyma.

 Notes: Purple Bergamot is not native or generally found in the State.
 It is a plant native to the eastern United States with Illinois it's most westward known native range.
 In Canada it is known only from Ontario.
 It was not included on Martha Crone's 1951 census of Garden plants.
-It's date of appearance in the Garden can probably be fixed as 1971, when Gardener Ken Avery wrote in the Friends' newsletter, The Fringed Gentian™ that "a clump of Purple Bergamot just appeared in the Garden this year!"
+It's date of appearance in the Garden can probably be fixed as 1971, when Friends past president Cay Faragher wrote in the Friends' newsletter, The Fringed Gentian™ (Vol. 19.
+No.4) "A mystery this summer has been a clump of Purple Bergamot (vivid American Beauty color) not to be confused with the pale lavender Wild Bergamot or red Oswego Tea.
+Mr. Avery says he doesn't know where it came from.
+It just appeared."<

 Eloise Butler wrote of our native Wild Bergamot and her comments aptly apply here also: "Mrs. Mable Osgood Wright, in her The Garden, You and I, describes a fascinating garden designed by an invalid lady, in which nothing was admitted but plants with fragrant flowers or leaves.
 In such a garden, the mints would abound, and among them would be Monarda fistulosa, the Wild Bergamot, that now enlivens the borders of woods and meadows with large clumps of bright lavender bloom.
 Abundant as it is, we are never ready to cry “Hold!
 Enough!”
 For, besides its delicate perfume, it delights the eye as well.
 This plant will at once remind one of the cultivated, red-flowered bee balm or Oswego tea (Monarda didyma).
 The mints may be recognized by their square stems, two-lipped flowers, and usually aromatic odor."
 Published July 23, 1911, Minneapolis Sunday Tribune